-Let AvUSMC denote the weighted average of the dissertation plus the 6 other best USMs achieved (symmetrically rounded, 62.49 will be rounded down and 62.50 will be rounded up).
+Let AvUSMC denote the weighted average of the dissertation plus the 6 other best USMs achieved (symmetrically rounded, 62.49 will be rounded down and 62.50 will be rounded up), at least 3 of which will have been assessed by written examination.

 The classification criteria are as follows.